The #OTalk Team

 Rachel Booth (@OT_rach) Graduated from Teeside University in 2005 and is currently working as a lead occupational therapist working in secure services for a large mental health NHS trust in the north-east of England.
 Rachel’s special interests include, intersexual feminism, creativity therapeutic intervention’s, 21st centuries occupations, psychiatric intensive care units (PICU’s), the impact of a woman’s menstrual cycle, functioning and the lived experience of occupational therapists with disabilities.

-Kelly Murray (@OTontheTracks) is an occupational therapist who graduated with a MSc in Occupational Therapy from the University of Cumbria in 2016.
+Kelly Murray (@OTontheTracks) is an occupational therapist currently working within Hand Therapy.
 Kelly’s professional interests include social media use as a platform for continuing professional development as well as within student development and learning.
 She also has a keen interest in the role of occupational therapy in integration and inclusion of marginalised and transitioning communities.

 Kirstie Hughes (@Kirstie_OT) is an occupational therapist working in diverse practice specialising in the role of OT within the assistance dog sector.
 Kirstie’s professional interests include animals within and for therapy as well as the professional use of social media and technology for CPD.
 Outside of practice Kirstie can often be found surrounded by animals, eating or building Lego and catching Pokemon.